zotrick/NanoChest-net/README.md

 ### Architecture
 We have proposed a new efficient an minimalist CNN architecture to classify radiological studies called NanoChest-net.

+Attention!
+We have encountered that our table and diagram from the paper is incorrect.
+An extra Conv2D and relu, on the input of the network has been found.
+Code from this repository is correct according with results presented on the paper.

 We have compared our results with baseline CNN models such as ResNet50, Xception, DenseNet121.

 ### Pretrained models